 Condos are their own animal in the real estate world.
 There is a whole different set of circumstances when you are buying or selling condos and it is important that you begin with all of the facts.
 To help you on your quest I have collected some articles from professional real estate agents that have some great knowledge about the subject.

 Perhaps buying a condo is not the right thing for you or your family.
 Condos are not for everyone.
 To make sure that this is the right decision you will want to look at all other viable options.
 Perhaps it would be best for you to start renting a property or it may be best for you to buy a smaller home or move into a townhouse.
 Only you can decide what the right choice is for you and your family.
-Read this article by Debbie Drummond to better understand all of your options.
-In her article SHOULD YOU BUY A CONDO, TOWN HOME OR SMALLER HOUSE? she gives this tip "Once you've decided what type of home is right for you, it's time to start getting rid of things.
+In her article SHOULD YOU BUY A CONDO, TOWN HOME OR SMALLER HOUSE?
+Debbie Drummond shares that "Once you've decided what type of home is right for you, it's time to start getting rid of things.
 You don't want to move everything to the new home just to have it clutter the place up until you can sort through it.
 Keep it simple.
 Start by getting rid of things that aren't worth donating.
 Donate or sell things that might still be useful to someone else.
 Only keep the things that will fit in the new home and that you still want."

 Perhaps you have never owned condos before.
 The first time buying a condo can be a bit of a culture shock.
 It is different than buying a single family residence in many ways, including the addition of an HOA in most cases.
 A condo is a set of units that are each individually owned with common areas that in which there is shared ownership and usage such as swimming pools, fitness centers, and tennis courts.
 If you are buying your first condo then Kyle Hiscock's article 10 Tips for Buying Your First Condo will give you some tips and tricks on what to look out for and how to navigate the process.
 His advice is "When buying a condo, it’s important you know that every condominium community is different.
 It’s crucial to know each community will have their own community rules, association fees, management company, and amenities.
 Depending on the community, there may only be a handful of condo communities but there also could be hundreds, so do your research!"